-- 10. The applicant shall submit substantial evidence that the remedial actions outlined in the countyapproved addendum to the Less Than Three Acre Conversion Mitigation Plan have been executed. - 11.
-The applicant shall secure permits or agricultural exemptions for all hoop structures, the drying structure, the pond and the136,000-gallon water tank.
+- 11. The applicant shall submit substantial evidence that the remedial actions outlined in the county-approved addendum to the Less Than Three Acre Conversion Mitigation Plan have been executed. - 12.
+The applicant shall secure permits or agricultural exemptions for all hoop structures, the drying structure, the pond and the 136,000-gallon water tank.
 The grading permit for the pond and the building permit for the drying structure shall be subject to 3x standard fees for their unpermitted construction after 2016.
-A copy of the receipt and finalized inspection record card(s) or equivalent shall satisfy this condition. - 12.
+A copy of the receipt and finalized inspection record card(s) or equivalent shall satisfy this condition. - 13.
 The applicant shall secure the approval of the Division of Environmental Health and the Regional Water Quality Control Board for the on-site waste water disposal system (OWTS) on the southern adjacent parcel with capacity for the maximum number of employees anticipated for the operations on the subject parcel as well as operations on 108-012-010, or the applicant shall document the continued use of portable toilets with hand washing stations on the subject parcel.
-A copy of the issued permit or a copy of receipts of continued use of portable toilets will satisfy this condition. - 13.
-The applicant shall provide a copy of the Notice of Applicability or Conditional Waiver or WDRs from the State Water Resource Control Board (SWRCB). - 14.
-The applicant shall provide substantial evidence verifying that all corrective actions listed in the WRPP have been met by the listed dates. - 15.
+A copy of the issued permit or a copy of receipts of continued use of portable toilets will satisfy this condition. - 14.
+The applicant shall submit the Notice of Applicability and substantial evidence that all corrective actions detailed within the Site Management Plan developed for the parcel prepared pursuant to Tier 1 enrollment under the State Water Resources Control Board (SWRCB) Cannabis Cultivation Policy, General Order have been completed and implemented.
+The applicant shall provide the Planning Department of copy of the Site Management Plan, including those measures later determined necessary during annual and periodic site inspections in accordance with the monitoring element. - 15.
+The applicant shall provide substantial evidence verifying that all corrective actions listed in the WRPP have been met by the listed dates. - 16.
 The applicant shall provide evidence that the intersection of the unnamed access road and Wilder Ridge Road is improved with the unnamed road paved to a minimum of twenty feet in width and fifty feet in length, and the intersection brought into conformity with the Sight Visibility Ordinance.
-A copy of the approved encroachment permit and/or photos of the improvements would satisfy this condition. - 16.
+A copy of the approved encroachment permit and/or photos of the improvements would satisfy this condition. - 17.
 The applicant shall contact the Telegraph Ridge Fire Protection District and furnish written documentation from that agency of the available emergency response and fire suppression services and any recommended project mitigation measures.
 If emergency response and fire suppression services are not provided, the applicant shall cause to be recorded an "ACKNOWLEDGMENT OF NO AVAILABLE EMERGENCY RESPONSE AND FIRE SUPPRESSION SERVICES" for the parcel(s) on a form provided by the Humboldt County Planning Division.